A b o u t

 Selected Professional Experience

-Ongoing Founder and president of The Flute & the Bowl, Oxford University’s Society for Art & Ecology
+2018-22 Founder and director of Flute & Bowl, Oxford University Art & Science Society.

-2014 Invited artist for Adopt an Artist, an education-through-art program in collaboration with the George Heriot’s School and the National Galleries of Scotland
+2014 Invited artist for Adopt an Artist, an education-through-art program in collaboration with the George Heriot’s School and the National Galleries of Scotland.
+Teacher of English.

-2014 Internship in the Ashworth Laboratories – the Natural History collections of the University of Edinburgh (display design, research, and data-file management).
+2014 Internship in Natural History museum strategy, research and curation in the Ashworth Laboratories – the Natural History collections of the University of Edinburgh (responsibilities included: display design, research, data management, exhibition writing).

-2012 Ichthyology lab-work in USGS Alaska Cooperative Fish and Wildlife Research Unit, Institute of Arctic Biology of University of Alaska, Fairbanks.
+2012 Employment in Ichthyology lab for the USGS Alaska Cooperative Fish and Wildlife Research Unit, Institute of Arctic Biology of University of Alaska, Fairbanks.

-2012 HHMI Intern at the Institute of Arctic Studies, Environmental geology, Dartmouth.
+2012 HHMI Fellow at the Institute of Arctic Studies, Environmental geology, Dartmouth.